 How We Work

-We believe that Giving Here Matters.
-Our Mission is to enhance philanthropy to strengthen Whatcom County by linking people who care with causes that matter.
+Our Mission is to amplify the force of philanthropy – by connecting people, ideas and resources – so that communities flourish.
 Whether responding to long-term challenges, providing support in a moment of crisis or helping to realize new community dreams and projects, we are grateful to be partnering with you.

 We have extraordinary assets here, but significant challenges as well.
 We believe there is strength, and greater impact, in numbers, and we work hard to cultivate relationships with other funders, and create opportunities for our donors to collectively meet critical community needs.